Top 9 Myths of Software Requirements Gathering

-MYTH #2: Requirements are contributed solely by the business stakeholders who pay for the product or application.
+Myth: Requirements are contributed solely by the business stakeholders who pay for the product or application.

-REALITY: Requirements may come from numerous sources.
+Reality: Requirements may come from numerous sources.

 A corollary to this myth is that requirements are contributed only by users of the product or application.